fieldtrip/website/_includes/shared/tutorial/connectivity_simulation_simulations.md

 The resulting **freq** structure contains the spectral estimate for 3 tapers in each of the 500 trials (hence 1500 estimates), for each of the 3 channels and for 101 frequencies.
 It is not necessary to compute the cross-spectral density at this stage, because the function used in the next step, **[ft_connectivityanalysis](/reference/ft_connectivityanalysis)**, contains functionality to compute the cross-spectral density from the Fourier coefficients.

 {% include markup/warning %}
 We apply frequency smoothing of 2Hz.
 The tapsmofrq parameter should already be familiar to you from the [multitapers section of the frequency analysis tutorial](/tutorial/timefrequencyanalysis/#multitapers).
-How much smoothing is desired will depend on your research question (i.e. frequency band of interest) but also on wether you decide to use the parametric or non-parametric estimation methods for connectivity analysis:
+How much smoothing is desired will depend on your research question (i.e. frequency band of interest) but also on whether you decide to use the parametric or non-parametric estimation methods for connectivity analysis:

 Parametric and non-parametric estimation of Granger causality yield very comparable results, particularly in well-behaved simulated data.
 The main advantage in calculating Granger causality using the non-parametric technique is that it does not require the determination of the model order for the autoregressive model.
 When relying on the non-parametric factorization approach more data is required as well as some smoothing for the algorithm to converge to a stable result.
 Thus the choice of parametric vs. non-paramteric estimation of Granger causality will depend on your data and your certainty of model order.
 (find this information and more in [Bastos and Schoffelen 2016](http://journal.frontiersin.org/article/10.3389/fnsys.2015.00175/full))